jmccann/drone-terraform/DOCS.md

 specified earlier if they conflict.

 init_options.lock
 : Lock the state file when locking is supported.
+Default `true`.

 init_options.lock-timeout
-: Duration to retry a state lock.
+: Duration to wait for a state lock.
+Default `0s`.

 vars
 : a map of variables to pass to the Terraform `plan` and `apply` commands.